GoogleCloudPlatform/emblem/CONTRIBUTING.md

-# How to Contribute
+# Contributing guide

+Thank you for your interest in contributing to Emblem!
+Please review this guide for important information before submitting issues or pull requests.

+## Before you begin

-## Contributor License Agreement
+### Sign our Contributor License Agreement

 Contributions to this project must be accompanied by a Contributor License Agreement (CLA).
 You (or your employer) retain the copyright to your